-Oddly enough, Jaime and I both adapted Martha Stewart recipes for our guest spots, so be sure to head over to her blog to check out my post for Snickerdoodle Cupcakes with Vanilla Bean Cream Cheese Frosting…they are delicious!
+Oddly enough, Jaime and I both adapted Martha Stewart recipes for our guest posts, so be sure to head over to her blog to check out my post for Snickerdoodle Cupcakes with Vanilla Bean Cream Cheese Frosting.
+They are delicious!

 I gained five pounds from this baby.